Goliath (Westerfeld novel): Plot

 Alek receives a medal for going with Deryn to fix Tesla's wire on the spine.
 After the ceremony, Alek and the barely-healed Deryn again climb the spine together.
 Alek tells her the truth about Tesla's death, declares his love by kissing her, and throws the Pope's scroll overboard.
 He rejects his past which he has already lost.
 When he admits to needing a job next, Deryn suggests joining her and Dr. Barlow at the London Zoological Society.

 The last chapter is an epilogue in the form of a newspaper article by Eddie Malone.
-Alek relinquished his royal title as prince, with his only comment being the Habsburg motto: Bella gerant alii, tu felix Austria, nube or "Let others wage war.
+Alek relinquished his royal title as prince, with his only comment being a phrase associated with the Habsburgs: Bella gerant alii, tu felix Austria, nube or "Let others wage war.
 You, lucky Austria, shall marry."
 He and Deryn also accepted positions to work with the Zoological Society.

 Bonus chapter

 On December 16, 2011; Westerfeld published a bonus chapter to the novel on his website.